-What separates burlesque from other types of stripping, remarks Baronnet, is that it requires both dedication and talent.
-The women she met are artists in the truest sense; they choreographed their own numbers and wore specially made costumes, many of which were sewn by their own hands.
+The women Baronnet met are artists in the truest sense; they choreographed their own numbers and wore specially made costumes, many of which were sewn by their own hands.
 For them, burlesque was about creating a fantasy world from scratch, revealing only bits and pieces and allowing the rest to take shape in the realm of imagination.
 In some ways, this make-believe world afforded more equality than the real one that persisted outside; the women who worked in this field enjoyed a degree of creative and financial freedom.
 Women of all backgrounds and body types could make a name for themselves on the stage.

 Despite the magic of the theater, life in burlesque was at times colored by heartache.
 As Baronnet learned from interviewing these women, the later part of the 20th century brought with it strip clubs and a resulting pressure to conform to what the photographer calls a “cruder” type of performance.
 Burlesque wavered and gradually faded from the American mainstream, and yet Baronnet was struck time and again by the resilience of her subjects.
 As the culture shifted, each adapted, rebuilding herself like a phoenix from the flames of change.
 One even salvaged a favorite dress from a catastrophic fire that burned most of her burlesque treasures to ash.